sjeaves2/christofgod_bot/README.md

 # Christ of God Bot

-A Telegram bot for the Christ of God congregation that sends automated reminders for Hebrew-calendar convocations and special services, manages appointment requests between congregants and church officials, and provides administrators with tools for calendar and member management.
+A Telegram bot for the Christ of God Ministries congregation that sends automated reminders for Hebrew-calendar convocations and special services, manages appointment requests between congregants and church officials, and provides administrators with tools for calendar and member management.